So you’ve got a great idea for a new business.

-4. Check the domain name
+Step 4 – Check the domain name

 So you think you’re ready to settle on a name.

-I see businesses make this mistake often.
+We see businesses make this mistake often.
 A company settles on a name, but someone already has the .com domain.
 So instead of trying to purchase it, they decide to use another extension, such as .net, .biz, or .org, instead.

-I don’t recommend that.
+We don’t recommend that.
 Consumers have grown accustomed to associating .com domains with credible and established businesses.